Terwilliger69105/69105.github.io/burritoverse.md

 1. Make a "Characters" page with the stats and skills of each player for easier reference

-2. ~~Rewrite and introduce MDD#8.019~~Partially complete, MDD#8.019D has been created and I just need to finish a Public variant.
+2. ~~Rewrite and introduce MDD#8.019~~Complete, MDD#8.019D created and public variant posted.
+Feedback received from 6 players, two Seltzer Boys/four Birds, and will be implementing.

 3. Add at least two more tables to Character Creation